mmowers/reeds-pivot/README.md

 There are two different ways to use this app: On Orion (easiest way), and locally.
 See the following sections for details on each.

 ## Running on Orion (easiest)
-1. Simply log into Orion and visit http://localhost:5006 in chrome (you probably want to bookmark this URL).
-1. Select the app you'd like to run, in this case reeds-pivot (superpivot is the csv pivot chart maker).
+1. Simply double click the *Launch Super Pivot.bat* file on your desktop on Orion.
+This will launch the bokeh server and a browser window with tabs for both *superpivot* (CSV/GDX viewer app) and *reeds-pivot* (this app).
+    * If you're curious, you can open the .bat file in a text editor.
+The command will look like:
+      ```
+      bokeh serve D:\CommonGitRepos\Bokeh\reeds-pivot D:\CommonGitRepos\Bokeh\superpivot --show --port <your_port_num>
+      ```
+    * Here is a breakdown of the above command:
+        * `bokeh serve`: Launch bokeh server.
+See http://bokeh.pydata.org/en/latest/docs/user_guide/server.html for more info.
+        * `D:\CommonGitRepos\Bokeh\reeds-pivot D:\CommonGitRepos\Bokeh\superpivot`: Paths to bokeh apps that we are running.
+        * `--show`: Open browser
+        * `--port <your_port_num>`: Jonathan has assigned you a unique port on Orion to run your bokeh server.
+We can't all use the same port number because each port can only be used once.
 1. Go to the *Loading ReEDS data* section below.
-    * Note that the location of the code on Orion is *D:\\CommonGitRepos\\Bokeh\\reeds-pivot*

 ## Running Locally
 1. Follow instructions to install Anaconda for Python 2.7 and Bokeh: https://github.com/mmowers/superpivot#setting-up-from-scratch-if-you-dont-already-have-bokeh
 1. This tool reads from the gdx outputs from ReEDS runs.
 The gams python bindings need to be installed so the necessary python modules are available for reading gdx data into Python.
-On command line, navigate to the Python API files for Python 2.7, e.g. C:\GAMS\win64\24.7\apifiles\Python\api and run this command:
+On command line, navigate to the Python API files for Python 2.7, e.g. C:\\GAMS\\win64\\24.7\\apifiles\\Python\\api and run this command:
     ```
     python setup.py install
     ```